-At the 2011 Annual Meeting of Stockholders, more than 90% of the shares voted were cast in support of the Company's executive compensation program.
+At both the 2011 and 2012 Annual Meetings of Stockholders, more than 90% of the shares voted were cast in support of the Company's executive compensation program.
 Pursuant to Section 14A of the Exchange Act, our Board of Directors is again submitting a non-binding stockholder vote on our executive compensation as described in this proxy statement (commonly referred to as "say-on-pay").
 We plan to hold this vote annually.

-We encourage shareholders to review the Compensation Discussion and Analysis on pages 18 to 30.
+We encourage stockholders to review the Compensation Discussion and Analysis on pages 17 to 30.
 Emerson's long and consistent value creation over time is attributable to a proven, rigorously-applied management process implemented over the years by successive teams of talented and committed executives.
-The Company's executive compensation program, the core of which is substantially unchanged since 1977, underpins and reinforces this process and the performance it generates.
+The Company's executive compensation program, the core of which is substantially unchanged since 1977, underpins and reinforces this process and the performance it generates, including 56 consecutive years of increased dividends.